pprachas/ABC_dataset/Domain/subdataset2_domain/README.md

 ## Meshing (subdataset2_mesh.py)
 This code generates mesh to use in FEA.
-If using the directory to run code, we recommend to download the geoemtry dataset (subdataset1_geo) and place the file here in this directory.
+If using the directory to run code, we recommend to download the geoemtry dataset (subdataset*_geometry) and place the file here in this directory.

 The code is run with the following versions: